imagineLife/big-site/content/mongo/performance/compound-index.md

 # Index Prefixes

-The beginning subset of indexed fields.
+The beginning subset of indexed fields that is always continuous.
 When a 2-field index is created, like above, the index prefix is the first indexed field, the `last_name` field.
+These can be used like a regular index.
+The query planner can use the index prefixes of a multi-part index.